DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/security/mtls.md

 - Workload-specific policies: Policies defined in the general namespace with a non-empty `selector` field.

-Peer and __request-authentication__ policies follow the same hierarchy principles for the `selector` field, But service meshes combine and apply these strategies in a slightly different way.
+Peer and __request-authentication__ policies follow the same hierarchy principles for the `selector` field, But service meshes combine and apply these policies in a slightly different way.

 There can be only one mesh-wide __Peer Authentication__ policy, There can also only be one namespace-scoped __peer-authentication__ policy per namespace.